ulfschneider/breakdown/README.md

 ### Changing issue parents

 Move stories from one epic to the other by using the cut and paste option of your Atom editor.
+Cut away a story from one epic and place it under the epic where you want it to be.

-### Delete issues
+### Deleting issues

-Issues can be removed by placing a deletion mark in front of the issue inside of Atom:
+Issues can be removed by placing a deletion mark in front of the issue:

 ```
 DEL Epic REST-26 This epic will be removed when pushed